SamiaTouileb/samiatouileb.github.io/talks.md

 The Comparative Politics Conference, University of Bergen.
 Title: [Big Science: Gullgruve eller fallgruve?](https://sampolkonferansen.no/about).

-- Invited talk at \textbf{The Norwegian Academy of Science and Letters}}, September 2023.
+- Invited talk at **The Norwegian Academy of Science and Letters***, September 2023.
 Det Norske Videnskaps-Akademi.
 Title: [Store språkmodeller: muligheter og utfordringer](https://dnva.no/detskjer/2023/04/kunstig-intelligens-chatgpt-hvor-star-vi-hvor-gar-vi).